openthread/openthread/src/cli/README.md

 Possible results for prefix manager are (`OPENTHREAD_CONFIG_NAT64_BORDER_ROUTING_ENABLE` is required):

 - `Disabled`: NAT64 prefix manager is disabled.
-- `NotRunning`: NAT64 prefix manager is enabled, but is not running, probably bacause the routing manager is disabled.
+- `NotRunning`: NAT64 prefix manager is enabled, but is not running, probably because the routing manager is disabled.
 - `Idle`: NAT64 prefix manager is enabled and is running, but is not publishing a NAT64 prefix.
 Usually when there is another border router publishing a NAT64 prefix with higher priority.
 - `Active`: NAT64 prefix manager is enabled, running and publishing a NAT64 prefix.

 Possible results for NAT64 translator are (`OPENTHREAD_CONFIG_NAT64_TRANSLATOR_ENABLE` is required):

 - `Disabled`: NAT64 translator is disabled.
-- `NotRunning`: NAT64 translator is enabled, but is not translating packets, probably bacause it is not configued with a NAT64 prefix or a CIDR for NAT64.
+- `NotRunning`: NAT64 translator is enabled, but is not translating packets, probably because it is not configured with a NAT64 prefix or a CIDR for NAT64.
 - `Active`: NAT64 translator is enabled and is translating packets.

 `OPENTHREAD_CONFIG_NAT64_TRANSLATOR_ENABLE` or `OPENTHREAD_CONFIG_NAT64_BORDER_ROUTING_ENABLE` are required.